Nearly 20 percent of the U.S. population is fully vaccinated. Many countries may not hit that target this year.

 “I know that many countries are asking for the United States to do more, some with growing desperation because of the scope and scale of their covid emergencies,” he said.
 “We hear you.
 And I promise, we’re moving as fast as possible.”

-The woman he introduced as the new global covid response coordinator, Gayle Smith, served as the chief executive of the ONE Campaign, a nonprofit organization that has called on wealthy countries to donate 5 percent of their surplus doses once they’ve vaccinated 20 percent of their population.
+The woman he introduced as the new global coronavirus response coordinator, Gayle Smith, served as chief executive of the ONE Campaign, a nonprofit organization that has called on wealthy countries to donate 5 percent of their surplus doses once they’ve vaccinated 20 percent of their population.

 For its part, the Biden administration announced the “loan” of a combined 4 million doses of AstraZeneca’s coronavirus vaccine — not yet authorized by U.S. regulators — to Mexico and Canada.
 It is not clear, however, if or when the administration will offer up a more substantial portion of the hundreds of millions of surplus doses the country has secured.